 I spend hours searching for imagery but could probably spend more.
-I think I have a knack for visualising the potential of an image and this is always the basis of my designs.
+I think I have a knack for visualizing the potential of an image and this is always the basis of my designs.
 If an image has potential you will be able to eventually create something from it.
 Sometimes it takes days and they won’t go anywhere.
-I’ve recently gotten into a bad habit of deleting my work completely if I’m not fully satisfied with it—- my outflow of work has decreased a lot recently, though I’m working harder than ever and have lots of new stuff waiting to be published.
+I’ve recently gotten into a bad habit of deleting my work completely if I’m not fully satisfied with it—my outflow of work has decreased a lot recently, though I’m working harder than ever and have lots of new stuff waiting to be published.

 Tell me a bit about the Fortyounce logo, triple triangle, or…mountains (what I think they are at least).

 For the logo I wanted to create something between a continuous shape and an impossible shape, not much I can really say about it, just wanted something recognizable and aesthetically pleasing.